 There are a few things to keep in mind when considering how to pair your blue suit with brown shoes: the occasion, the style of both the suit and the shoe, the color tone and your accessories.
 You can also combine a royal blue suit with brown shoes.

 - Dark brown Oxfords or Monk Strap shoes complement a navy suit and trouser look perfectly and are appropriate for more formal settings.
 You can also wear dark derby shoes.

-- For slightly less formal affairs, like a night out for instance, pair your blue suit with brown loafers, derbies or even ankle boots for a more casual feel.
+- For slightly less formal affairs, like a night out, for instance, pair your blue suit with brown loafers, derbies or even ankle boots for a more casual feel.
 If you’d like to wear a belt, make sure to match it to your brown shoes.

 - Suits in a lighter shade of blue work great for more laidback occasions.
 Pair them with brown or tan brogues or driving shoes, along with a button-down shirt with the top buttons undone or even a plain shirt or pullover.